 People are always telling you what you need to write a screenplay.
 Even I will tell you what’s required or demanded or unavoidable in writing screenplays.
-But I want to remind myself, and you, what you don’t need, specifically what you absolutely will never need to start writing a screenplay and become a professional screenwriter.
+But I want to remind myself, and you, what you don’t need, specifically what you absolutely will never need to write a screenplay and become a professional screenwriter.
 I believe there’s too many things I think I need to do to accomplish my dreams.
 Here are a few of those:

 Sometimes we believe we have to think it’s going to all work out for our story, our screenwriting, our hopes and dreams.
 People think they have to believe in themselves to write screenplays.
 I’ve found that you don’t even have to do that.
 You can laugh at your lack of faith that anything will come of your writing today, and go ahead and write anyway.
 Don’t wait around to believe it will work out for you to write a scene today.